-In this guide we’ll look at the best pocket hole jigs.
+In this guide we’ll look at the best pocket hole jigs for the UK market.

-We’ve compared construction material, clamping systems, accessories and cost
+I’ve compared construction material, clamping system, accessories and cost

 What Is The Best Pocket Hole Jig?

 In a rush?
 Here’s my top choice…

 Joining together two pieces of wood used to be difficult and took great skill to do properly.
 The frankly incredible Kreg K4 Master System gives you the same results without needing thousands of hours behind a chisel.
 It’s easy to use, comes with all the accessories you’d need, and the dust extraction ports are effective.
 It’ll change the way you approach woodworking for good.

 Everything I Recommend

 The Kreg K4 Master System is probably the best pocket hole kit because it’s the original joinery system, it’s really easy to use and the dust collection port actually works.

 US tool brand Kreg started the pocket-hole joinery revolution back in 1989 with their brand new system for attaching boards together without needing any real woodworking skills.
 The K4 Master System is pretty much everything you need to get started in woodworking, and will allow you to make boxes, cabinets and just about anything else quickly, easily, and accurately.

 The set itself is made from tough blue plastic, and all the clamps and accessories feel well made and robust.
 What makes this the best pocket hole jig is the comprehensive nature of the kit- you really can get working straight away because Kreg have even thrown in a few of their own screws for you to use.